-At each stage in the procedure, St Wilfrid's School wants to resolve the complaint.
+At each stage in the procedure, St Wilfrid's Church of England School wants to resolve the complaint.
 If appropriate, we will acknowledge that the complaint is upheld in whole or in part.
 In addition, we may offer one or more of the following: